 Throughout your Presidency, you have honored your promise to listen to and dialogue with all world leaders, including those with different governing structures and ideological backgrounds.
 Your commitment to opening relations with Cuba and working with Iran to eliminate their nuclear program illustrates your courageous vision for a world where diplomacy has a seat at the table of peace.

-We humbly request that you, as a Nobel Peace Prize recipient, enhance your Nobel legacy by becoming the first President of the United States to officially recognize the United Nations International Day of Peace celebrated annually on September 21st.
+As a Nobel Peace Prize recipient, we humbly request that you enhance your Nobel legacy. becoming the first President of the United States to officially recognize the United Nations International Day of Peace celebrated annually on September 21st.